-That lets Soylent get the benefits of launching (hype, new learnings from your customers) on an ongoing basis.
+That lets Soylent get the benefits of launching (hype, new insights from your customers) on an ongoing basis.

 Of course, this doesn’t always work out — in 2016, the ill-fated release of the “Soylent Bar” resulted in a vomiting epidemic that ended in the company halting production.
-A year later, the Canadian Food Inspection Agency banned the startup from operating in Canada due to it not meeting certain nutritional standards required for it to be a meal replacement.
+A year later, the Canadian Food Inspection Agency banned the startup from operating in Canada due to it not meeting certain nutritional standards required to be classified as a meal replacement.
 And yet these are the kinds of issues that are easier to surmount when you are constantly reinventing yourself.
-Soylent Bars need not be an albatross if you can just shed them from your product line a week later.
+Soylent Bars need not be an albatross if you can just shed them from your product line.

 This squares with the long-term strategy behind Soylent as an ever-evolving product.
 Co-founder Rob Rhinehart started off his experiments with Soylent by posting recipes he was trying on his personal blog and sharing them with others in the biohacking space.
 “Soylent” itself has come to refer more to the idea of “food replacement” than any specific company or product in the space, and that’s because of this ethos of continual improvement.

-It’s a message that resonated loudly with the backers of Soylent’s original crowdfunding campaign, which got them $755,000 (its original goal had been $100,00), and helped them raise $50M more this past May.
+It’s a message that resonated loudly with the backers of Soylent’s original crowdfunding campaign, which got them $755,000 (its original goal had been $100,000), and helped them raise $50M more in May 2017.

 Those are software company numbers, which makes sense given the affinity between the business models of Soylent and software.

 One of the engines of the tech industry’s rebirth after the dot-com crash was cloud technology and the “as-a-service” revolution.
-Suddenly, consumers could access software over the web— and developers could push updates continuously.
+Suddenly, consumers could access software over the web — and developers could push updates continuously.
 This allowed software to improve gradually over time.
-You no longer had to wait for a new version to be physically pressed to CD and released.
+Customers no longer had to wait for a new version to be physically pressed to a CD, shipped, and released.